jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-13-meeting-the-brain.md

 You're all fools
 You don't even know the rules

-But you, you stepped outside
+But you - stepped outside
 Welcome, welcome to the skies

 Nice to meet you